zapster/lily58-mods/Lily58_Pro_USB_C_Reset_Ext/README.md

 ### Known Issues

-* The part names and the name silk screens are face the other direction.
-Since the parts are inherited from the Lily58 PCB, the name should be flipped.
+* The part names and the board name silk screens are face the other direction.
+Since the parts are inherited from the Lily58 PCB, the board name should be flipped.
 * All holes that connect to the Lily58 Pro PCB should probably use the same size for simplicity.